pieterdesnerck/website/docs/handbook.md

 ---

 <i>
 A guide for residents of Eddington to the many places, processes, practices and policies that are uniquely relevant to this development.
-This remains a work-in-progress - please [contribute any corrections]({{ site.github.repository_url }}/tree/main/docs/{{ page.path }}){:target=_BLANK}.
+This remains a work-in-progress - please [contribute any corrections]({{ site.github.repository_url }}/tree/main/docs/{{ page.path }}){:target="_blank"}.
 </i>

 ## Who does what and how to get help